A truck accident can be a serious event that leaves victims with significant injuries and medical expenses.

 Why Choose Jacoby & Meyers

 - We’ve been representing clients since 1972.
-We know exactly how commercial truck accident cases work in Riverside and how to win them for our clients.
+We are familiar with how commercial truck accident cases are handled in Riverside.

-- Our team of lawyers and case managers are experts in serious automotive accidents, including major trucking accidents that result in catastrophic injuries or deaths.
+- Our team of lawyers and case managers has experience handling serious automotive accidents, including trucking accidents that result in significant injuries or fatalities.

-- Our team has earned the trust of tens of thousands of clients and collected more than $2 billion in successful case settlements.
+- Our firm has represented tens of thousands of clients and reports more than $2 billion recovered in settlements and verdicts across various case types.*

 Common Causes of Riverside Truck Accidents

-Long-haul trucking is a dangerous enterprise that comes with many federal standards of care meant to help ensure public safety.
+Long-haul trucking is a heavily regulated industry, with federal standards intended to promote public safety.

-Some of the most common causes of truck accidents in Riverside County include:
+Some common causes of truck accidents in Riverside County include:

 - Driver fatigue and hours-of-service violations